 Breaking Bad Tour: By now, most of you have either binge-watched Breaking Bad or know someone who has.
 I think it’s safe to say most people are familiar with this phenomenal series.
-Brian and I love this show, and for me, it was epic.
+Brian and I loved this show; for me, it was epic.
 I don’t watch anything for very long, I have a brief interest/attention span, and I fall asleep watching TV in most cases.
 To date, Breaking Bad is the only series I have ever seen every episode of.

 The Breaking Bad show was primarily filmed in Albuquerque, New Mexico.
 Who would have known?
 And guess what, you can take a guided tour.
-You might be tempted to, and if tours are your thing – go for it.
+You might be tempted to; if tours are your thing, go for it.

 The real deal is you don’t need to pay to take a Breaking Bad tour if you have a car.
 You can do a self-guided tour to most of the locations used for filming.
 There are mainly three sections to cover, Northern Heights, Downtown, and North.

 The show follows Walter White (Bryan Cranston), a chemistry teacher living in New Mexico with his wife (Anna Gunn) and cerebral palsy-affected son (RJ Mitte).
 A prognosis of two years is given to White after he is diagnosed with Stage III cancer.
 Due to his medical prognosis, White gains a new sense of fearlessness and ascends to power in the world of drugs and crime.
 The series showcases how a fatal diagnosis like White’s releases a typical man from everyday society’s daily concerns and constraints and shows his transformation into a drug kingpin.

 Do the Northern Heights section together as they are in the suburbs:

 Walt & Skyler’s House

 Infamous for the pizza scene, this is an actual residence.
 Don’t try to recreate the scene and throw pizza on the roof!